afri-int/afri-intelligence/README.md

+##LICENCE:
+This project is licensed under the Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International license

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.